CSteinmuller/devdocs/source/howto/contributing.rst

 Code
 -----

-To contribute to the engine/launcher, you must have excellent knowledge of the following:
+To contribute to the engine/launcher, you must have fair knowledge of the following languages: C++ and/or Lua, and/or JSON.

-- C++

-- Lua

-- JSON

 As they are the languages used in the engine/launcher.